The White Elephant House

 Ubon Ratchathani is one of the four major cities of Isaan - Khorat/Nakhon Ratchasima, Ubon Ratchathani, Udon Thani, and Khon Kaen.
 Ubon is best known for its annual Candle Festival, held in July.

-Moo 4 (Ban Thung Yao) is one of 12 muban (villages) that make up the Tambon (sub-district) of Lalai.
+Officially known as Moo 4, Ban Thung Yao is one of 12 muban (villages) that make up the Tambon (sub-district) of Lalai.
 Lalai has a population of 7586.

 Ban Thung Yao is approximately 300 miles (500 km) due east of Bangkok.